Tinnitus: Nerve damage repair via neurotrophins

-Alternative medicine
+Alternative medicines not effective

-Ginkgo biloba does not appear to be effective.
-The American Academy of Otolaryngology recommends against taking melatonin or zinc supplements to relieve symptoms of tinnitus, and reported that evidence for the efficacy of many dietary supplements (such as lipoflavonoids, garlic, traditional Chinese/Korean herbal medicine, honeybee larvae, and various other vitamins and minerals, as well as homeopathic preparations) did not exist.
+A 2013 report indicated that Ginkgo biloba does not appear to be effective as a treatment for tinnitus.
+The American Academy of Otolaryngology recommends against taking melatonin or zinc supplements to relieve symptoms of tinnitus, and reported in 2014 that evidence for the efficacy of many dietary supplements (such as lipoflavonoids, garlic, traditional Chinese/Korean herbal medicine, honeybee larvae, and various other vitamins and minerals, as well as homeopathic preparations) did not exist for tinnitus.
 A 2016 Cochrane Review also concluded that evidence was not sufficient to support taking zinc supplements to reduce symptoms associated with tinnitus.

 Prognosis

-While there is no cure, most people with tinnitus get used to it over time; for a minority, it remains a significant problem.
+While there is no cure, over time most affected people adapt to living with tinnitus; for a minority, it remains a significant problem.

 Epidemiology

 Adults

 Tinnitus affects 10–15% of people.
-About a third of North Americans over 55 experience it.
-It affects one third of adults at some time in their lives, whereas 10–15% are disturbed enough to seek medical evaluation.

-70 million people in Europe are estimated to have tinnitus.
+About a third of North Americans over age 55 experience it.
+Tinnitus affects one third of adults at some time in their lives, whereas 10–15% are disturbed enough to seek medical evaluation.
+In Europe, 70 million people are estimated to have tinnitus.

 Children

-Tinnitus is commonly thought of as a symptom of adulthood, and is often overlooked in children.
-Children with hearing loss have a high incidence of pediatric tinnitus, even though they do not express the condition or its effect on their lives.
+Commonly thought of as typically affecting adults, tinnitus often is overlooked in children.
+Even though children do not express the condition or its effect on their lives, children with hearing loss have a high incidence of pediatric tinnitus.
 Children do not generally report tinnitus spontaneously and their complaints may not be taken seriously.
-Among those who do complain, there is an increased likelihood of associated otological or neurological pathology such as migraine, juvenile Meniere's disease, or chronic suppurative otitis media.
+Among children who do complain of tinnitus, there is an increased likelihood of associated otological or neurological pathology such as migraine, juvenile Meniere's disease, or chronic suppurative otitis media.

 Its reported prevalence varies from 12 to 36% in children with normal hearing thresholds, and up to 66% in children with a hearing loss.
 Approximately 3–10% of children have been reported to be troubled by tinnitus.